 baby scan and gender disappointment,

-Did you hope for a girl and found out you are having a boy – or vice versa?
+Did you want a girl and find out you’re having a boy?

-When they told us that both twins were boys, I felt a sharp sting of disappointment.
+When the midwife told us both babies were boys, I felt an instant sting of disappointment, sharp and unexpected.

-What is wrong with me? – I thought.
+My first thought was, What is wrong with me?

 I had to focus very hard not to start crying right there and then, in front of the midwife.